erikalvarez418/cybersecurity-projects/WhyKQLMapsAreEssentialforCEOsandNon-TechPeople.md

 ![Screenshot 2025-01-13 115400](https://github.com/user-attachments/assets/7089d599-eedc-4e57-83e8-02e779289f16)

 ---
 This query helps analyze Azure activity logs related to resource creation and enriches them with geographic details.
-Here's a breakdown of how it works 🌐.
+Here's a breakdown of how it works.
 ---

 ### **Your KQL Query**